abdul-iman/Apps/README.md

 - sudo tar xf wordpress-6.0.2.tar.gz - Inside the requested directory we can extract the file using this command
 - sudo vi /etc/httpd/conf/httpd.conf - To deploy WordPress we must configure the conf file and change DocumentRoot from “/var/www/html” to “/var/www/html/wordpress”
 - sudo systemctl restart httpd - Once any changes are made we must restart httpd
-- sudo chown -R apache:apache wordpress - User and group both Appache
+- sudo chown -R apache:apache wordpress - User and group both Apache
-- sudo systemctl start mysqld - starting mysql
+- sudo systemctl start mysqld - starting MySQL
-- sudo systemctl enable --now mysqld - Enabaling mysql
+- sudo systemctl enable --now mysqld - Enabling MySQL
 - sudo systemctl status mysqld
 - mysql_secure_installation - Secure the MySQL installation by running this command
-- mysql -u root -p - creating new databse to host the wordpress
+- mysql -u root -p - creating new database to host the wordpress
 - cd /var/www/html/wordpress
 - sudo vi wp-config.php - creating this file in the wp-config.php file and and manully add paste a following text you get from wordpress installation

 ### Links Used
 Installing Apache Web Server on CentOS